GoutamHX/gpay-recharge-clone/README.md

 - **Mobile Recharge**: Allows users to select mobile operators and recharge their mobile numbers.
 - **User-Friendly Interface**: Clean and intuitive design with seamless navigation.
 - **React.js-based**: Built with modern web technologies like React.js for fast and responsive performance.
-- **Real-Time Recharge**: Simulates the mobile recharge process with real-time updates.

 ---

 ## 🛠️ Technologies Used